Lauter Award for Graduate Student Creativity and Research Excellence

 Interdepartmental Genetics and Genomics is pleased to announce an annual award in memory of Dr. Nick Lauter, USDA Research Geneticist and active faculty member in the IGG graduate program at Iowa State University from 2006 to 2021.
 Dr. Lauter was a highly skilled geneticist who approached his diverse research interests with creativity and enthusiasm, and engaged in rich collaborations to address complex scientific questions.

-The Lauter Award annually recognizes an IGG graduate student who demonstrates research excellence, brings a spirit of creativity, originality and thoroughness to their research, and who engages in fruitful collaborations to further their research goals.
+The Lauter Award annually recognizes a Genetics and Genomics graduate student who demonstrates research excellence, embodies a spirit of creativity, originality, and thoroughness in their research, and actively engages in fruitful collaborations both on and off campus to further their research goals.

 Eligibility